 How much will it cost?

 Information on enrolment and cost will be forwarded to the apprentice and employer six weeks prior to the commencement of study.

-This course is funded by the Queensland Government Certificate 3 Guarantee program and concessions may be available for eligible students at the time of enrolment.
+This course is funded by the Queensland Government User Choice program and concessions may be available for eligible students at the time of enrolment.

-Fees are subject to change at any time without prior notice.
+Fees are subject to change at any time without prior notice, however they are currently worked out at $1.60 per nominal hour per unit.
 Please check at the time of enrolment for confirmed fees.
-Fee information can also be found within the Electrogroup Student Handbook.
+Fee information can also be found within the Student-Handbook